 Do Betta Fish Get Bored

 Because of their intelligence, you may ask the question “do betta fish get bored?”
-A lack of stimulation in their tank can cause a betta fish to get lonely and bored.
+A lack of stimulation in your betta’s tank can cause them to get lonely and bored.
 Good betta care will involve you interacting with your fish regularly or providing them with some form of stimulation such as a betta mirror which you can read about here.

 A betta ball is also an ideal form of stimulation, and you will often find an entire range of betta exercise equipment for sale in many pet stores.